 The latest figures show that, in 2014, 4.3 million tonnes of hazardous waste was produced in the UK.
 Of that, 1.9 million tonnes was categorised as commercial and industrial, 1.2 million tonnes as household, and 700,000 tonnes as from construction, demolition, and excavation.

 The regulations surrounding hazardous waste removal are complicated, but businesses ignore them at their peril.

 Doing so can be hugely costly.

-Your business needs to know it has followed the rules right the way along the chain of hazardous waste transfer and disposal.
+Your business needs to know it has followed the rules right the way along the chain of transfer and disposal of hazardous waste.

 A legal firm which researched the average fine per prosecution brought against businesses by the government’s Environment Agency showed it has increased six-fold over the past five years.